-Visit the Michigan Department of Treasury website for more information about additional taxes your corporation may be responsible for, including sales and use tax, withholding tax, and International Fuel Tax Agreement (IFTA) tax.
+Visit the Michigan Department of Treasury website for more information about additional Michigan corporate taxes your corporation may be responsible for, including sales and use tax, withholding tax, and International Fuel Tax Agreement (IFTA) tax.

 Corporations are known for requiring a lot more paperwork and record keeping.
 This is not surprising, considering they tend to have more laws to comply with and more people involved.
-Consider bylaws, shareholder agreements, keeping track of all stock issuances, meeting notes, etc., and the paperwork can add up pretty quickly.
+Consider bylaws, shareholder agreements, keeping track of all stock issuances, meeting notes, corporate records, etc., and the paperwork can add up pretty quickly.

 LLC stands for limited liability company.
 This type of business structure is a pass-through entity for tax purposes, and it is useful in keeping the owners’ assets separate from business assets (as with a corporation).
 However, LLCs do not have a board of directors and do not issue shares.

 A single person can form a corporation in Michigan.
+Simply file

-Yes!
+Yes.
 By using the Department of Licensing and Regulatory Affairs Corporations Division online filing system, you can take care of all of your business filings, including initial registration.

-To dissolve your corporation, you will need to file a Certificate of Dissolution and pay a $10 filing fee.
+To dissolve your corporation, you will need to file a Certificate of Dissolution with the Michigan Department of Licensing and Regulatory Affairs and pay a $10 filing fee.